Modular Training - what Tayside Aviation specialise in.

 After this you have a choice;

-Either complete the Flight Instructors Course, get a job as a flying instructor for a year or so to build your experience up towards 1,000 hours of flight time,
+Either complete the Flight Instructors Course and get a job as a Flying Instructor for a year or so to build your experience up towards 1,000 hours of flight time,

-Go straight for the Multi Engine Piston Class Rating (MEPCR) and the Instrument Rating (I/R) courses, followed by Multi Crew Cooperation (MCC) and Jet Orientation Training courses (JOT).
-These last 3 courses involve a Flight Navigation Procedure Trainer / simulator.
+Go straight for the Multi Engine Piston (MEP) Class Rating and Multi-Engine Instrument Rating (MEIR) courses, followed by Multi Crew Cooperation (MCC) and Jet Orientation Training courses (JOT).
+These last 3 courses include training in a Flight Navigation Procedure Trainer (FNPT) II simulator.

-Either way, you must complete the MEPCR and I/R followed by the MCC and or JOT courses to qualify for a frozen Airline Transport Pilot's Licence (fATPL).
+Either way, you must complete the MEP Class Rating and MEIR, followed by the MCC and/or JOT courses to qualify for a "frozen Airline Transport Pilot Licence" (fATPL).

 It must be stressed that these cost are for minimum training times.
 Should you need more training at any point to reach the standard required for tests, then this will cost more.
 The idea of quality flight training is to keep the cost to a minimum which does not mean that you will get through on minimum time.
 It should be taken as you getting through on what is a minimum time for you.
 We are all individual and each learns at different rates.